sanjayamirthraj/eigengames/README.md

 Our implementation integrates with EigenLayer's AVS by:

 1. Using the AVS to compute the parallelizable batches through state access
-2. Introducing specialized handling for state-independent transaction batches
-3. Optimizing the block proposal process to include parallel-executed transactions
+2. Using multiple operators for consensus on batching algorithm outputs
+3. Enabling consistent validation of the algorithm for secure results
-4. Enhancing validator logic to verify parallel execution results
+4. Creating validator logic to verify parallel execution results

-The integration allows EigenLayer AVS to benefit from parallel execution while maintaining its core security properties and restaking mechanisms.
-By batching transactions based on independent state accesses, our solution significantly increases the throughput capabilities of EigenLayer-based systems and blockchains.
+The AVS integration allows anyone to benefit from parallel execution while maintaining its core security properties and restaking mechanisms.
+By batching transactions based on independent state accesses, our solution significantly increases the throughput capabilities.

-### 1. Implementing our custom algorithm through an Alternative Layer 1 (Alt-L1) Implementation -- EIGENChain

-Our first approach involves creating a complete alternative Layer 1 blockchain that natively supports parallel transaction execution.
-This implementation:

-- Uses custom consensus mechanisms optimized for parallel processing
-- Incorporates parallel execution directly into the block production pipeline
-- Features native support for transaction dependency analysis and grouping
-- Provides built-in mempool organization for efficient batching
-- Includes specialized validator logic to ensure consistency across parallel executions

-The Alt-L1 approach gives us complete freedom to optimize the entire blockchain stack for parallelism, from transaction submission to block production and validation.
+# Implementation of Custom Batching

-### 2. Custom Client Implementation
+### 1. Custom Client Implementation

 ## Custom Client Implementation Details

-Our custom client introduces parallel transaction processing through a well-defined EIP that extends current capabilities without breaking compatibility.
-The implementation includes:
+Our custom client, which is currently in work, introduces parallel transaction processing.
+The technical implementation includes:

 ### Core Components